 In some parts of the country, it will be time to bundle.
 But for others, like California and Florida, is there really a “winter” season at all?
 While the colder regions are gearing up for comfort foods and winter classics, do consumers’ tastes change in warmer climate regions as well?
 Read on to see what Chef Jay Binder of MIA Kitchen & Bar in Delray Beach, Florida, and UFS Chef Rob Wallauer have to say about menus this upcoming season.

 What do you predict as trends this winter?

 Looking forward and knowing how difficult it is to source great tasting produce in winter months, particularly in the North East, I see the use of new varieties of squash, potatoes, and beets headlining on restaurant menus.
 As an example ...

 the Honey Nut Squash is now available everywhere, even club stores.
-I would expect to see more and of these types of collaborations between growers and restaurateurs that lead to more flavorful produce.
+I would expect to see more and of these types of collaborations between growers and restaurateurs that lead to more flavourful produce.
 Not to say that a commitment to heirloom varieties is a thing of the past.
-I believe that chefs are more open minded to advances in agronomy that can help deliver an amazing flavor experience to their guests.
+I believe that chefs are more open minded to advances in agronomy that can help deliver an amazing flavour experience to their guests.

 Where do you find inspiration to create new dishes?